prasannavl/mchain/README.md

 But thankfully, you don't have to choose.
 You can combine both :)

 `mchain` brings this pattern with almost no overhead.
-And it has a set of conversation functions that provide two way conversions between the standard `net/http` package, and `mchain`, like `MiddlewareFromHttp` and `MiddlewareToHttp`, `HandlerFromHttp`, and `HandlerToHttp` - that allows both to coexist, and mix and match both types of handlers.
+And it has a set of conversation functions that provide two way conversions between the standard `net/http` package, and `mchain`, like `FromHttp` and `ToHttp` in the `mconv` sub-package for middlewares, `FromHttp`, and `ToHttp` in the `hconv` for handlers - that allows both to coexist, and mix and match both types of handlers.

 ### Pure Middleware